-All related costs for using UC San Diego facilities will be charged to any group using the facilities.
+All related costs for using UCSD-UC San Diego facilities will be charged to any group using the facilities.
 These charges will include all identifiable costs related to the event, including supervision, equipment, custodial services, utilities, insurance where appropriate and damages.
 A facility use fee charge will be made in accordance with campus policies.

 Support services normally provided to conferences will be available at cost plus overhead.
 Only auxiliary enterprises which have rates established for the general public are exempt from the recovery of overhead expenses.
-These are Bookstore, Housing Dining Hospitality, and Transportation Services.
+These are Bookstore, Housing Dining Hospitality, Food Services, and Transportation ServicesParking.

-External organizations and individuals can purchase goods at retail outlets only; for example, Bookstore, Revelle Sundry Store, Aquarium Bookstore, Co-ops, but not from Marketplace.
+External organizations and individuals can purchase goods at retail outlets only; for example, Bookstore, Revelle Sundry Store, Aquarium Bookstore, Co_ops, but not from University operated StorehousesMarketplace.